-Disclosure Requirement S1-17 - Incidents, complaints and severe human rights impacts and incidents
+Disclosure Requirement S1-17 - Incidents and complaints and severe human rights impacts and incidents

-- 95. The undertaking shall disclose the number of work-related incidents and/or complaints and severe human rights impacts and incidents within its own workforce and any related material fines or sanctions for the reporting period. - 96.
-The objective of this Disclosure Requirement is to allow an understanding of the extent to which work-related incidents and severe cases of human rights issues and incidents are affecting its own workforce. - 97.
-The disclosure required by paragraph 95 shall include, subject to the relevant privacy regulations, work-related incidents of discrimination on the grounds of gender, racial or ethnic origin, nationality, religion or belief, disability, age, sexual orientation, or other relevant forms of discrimination involving internal and/or external stakeholders across operations in the reporting period.
-This includes incidents of harassment as a specific form of discrimination. - 98.
-The undertaking shall disclose the following information in relation to the work-related grievances, incidents and complains related to the social and human rights matters specified in paragraph 2 of the Objective section: - (a) the total number of incidents of discrimination, including harassment, reported in the reporting period; - (b) for the remaining social and human rights matters (i.e. excluding discrimination or harassment), the number of complaints filed through channels for own workers to raise concerns (including grievance mechanisms) and, where applicable, to the National Contact Points for OECD Multinational Enterprises; - (c) the total amount of material fines, penalties, and compensation for damages as a result of violations regarding social and human rights factors; and a reconciliation of such monetary amounts disclosed with the most relevant amount presented in the financial statements; and - (d) where applicable, contextual information necessary to understand the data and how such data has been compiled. - 99.
+- 100. The undertaking shall disclose the number of work-related incidents and/or complaints and severe human rights impacts and incidents within its own workforce and any related material fines or sanctions for the reporting period. - 101.
+The objective of this Disclosure Requirement is to allow an understanding of the extent to which work-related incidents and severe cases of human rights issues and incidents are affecting its own workforce. - 102.
+When compiling the information specified in paragraph 100, the undertaking shall include, subject to the relevant privacy regulations, work-related incidents of discrimination on the grounds of gender, racial or ethnic origin, nationality, religion or belief, disability, age, sexual orientation, or other relevant forms of discrimination involving internal and/or external stakeholders across operations in the reporting period.
+This includes incidents of harassment as a specific form of discrimination. - 103.
+The undertaking shall disclose the following information in relation to the work-related grievances, incidents and complains related to the social and human rights matters specified in paragraph 2 of the Objective section: - (a) the total number of incidents of discrimination, including harassment, reported in the reporting period12; - (b) for the remaining social and human rights matters (ie excluding discrimination or harassment), the number of complaints filed through channels for own workers to raise concerns (including grievance mechanisms) and, where applicable, to the National Contact Points for OECD Multinational Enterprises; - (c) the total amount of material fines, penalties, and compensation for damages as a result of violations regarding social and human rights factors; and a reconciliation of such monetary amounts disclosed with the most relevant amount presented in the financial statements; and - (d) where applicable, contextual information necessary to understand the data and how such data has been compiled. - 104.
 The undertaking shall disclose the following information regarding identified cases of severe human rights impacts and incidents (e.g. forced labour, human trafficking or child labour): - (a) the number of severe human rights issues and incidents connected to the undertaking's workforce in the reporting period, including an indication of how many of these are violations of the UN Global Compact Principles and OECD Guidelines for Multinational Enterprises.
-If no such incidents have occurred, the undertaking shall state this; and where applicable, national law" in section 1 and 2 of Annex 2.
+If no such incidents have occurred, the undertaking shall state this13; and

-&lt;sup>14 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 as reflecting an additional indicator related to principal adverse impacts as set out by indicator #7 in Table 3 of Annex 1 of the related Delegated Regulation with regard to disclosure rules on sustainable investments ("Incidents of discrimination").
-This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 as reflecting a mandatory and additional indicator related to principal adverse impacts as set out by indicator #10 in Table 1 of Annex 1 and by indicator #14 in Table 3 of Annex 1 of the related Delegated Regulation with regard to disclosure rules on sustainable investments (Violations of UNGC principles and OECD" and "Number of identified cases of severe human rights issues and incidents") and benchmark constituents subject to social violations (absolute number and relative divided by all benchmark constituents), as referred to in international treaties and conventions, United Nations principles and,
+12 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 as reflecting an additional indicator related to principal adverse impacts as set out by indicator #7 in Table 3 of Annex 1 of the related Delegated Regulation with regard to disclosure rules on sustainable investments ("Incidents of discrimination").

+13 This information supports the information needs of financial market participants subject to Regulation (EU) 2019/2088 as reflecting a mandatory and additional indicator related to principal adverse impacts as set out by indicator #10 in Table 1 of Annex 1 and by indicator #14 in Table 3 of Annex 1 of the related Delegated Regulation with regard to disclosure rules on sustainable investments ("Violations of UNGC principles and OECD" and "Number of identified cases of severe human rights issues and incidents") and benchmark administrators to disclose ESG factors subject to Regulation (EU) 2020/1816 as set out by indicator "Number of benchmark constituents subject to social violations (absolute number and relative divided by all benchmark constituents), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law" in section 1 and 2 of Annex 2.